tripleee/SmokeDetector-wiki/Feedback-Guidance.md

 Some aspects of feedback to SmokeDetector have historically caused confusion.
 This page is intended to address some of those confusions.

-### Generic Guidance
+## Generic Guidance
 In very general terms, the litmus test for whether you should use [`k`](Commands#silent-mode-and-aliases) or [`f`](Commands#silent-mode-and-aliases) is this:

 > If SmokeDetector was implemented as a system-level block, would we want to catch this type of activity?

 If the answer to that question is *yes*, you should mark the post `k`.
+Otherwise, a `f` or `n` repsonse may be more appropriate.

+If it's not obvious which type of feedback was appropriate for a post, it's recommended that you [leave a comment](Comments) on the post - this is generally useful for others looking at the post, and makes invalidating any conflicting feedbacks in the future much easier.

-There are a few types of activity we have specific guidelines for, as outlined below.
+There are a few types of activity we have specific feedback guidelines for, as outlined below.

-Also, if you report a post manually (via FDSC or with the `!!/report` command), you should refrain from posting feedback.
-This way, we'll always have two different people (counting Smokey as human) involved in handling a post.

-### Disclosed affiliation
+## Disclosed affiliation
 It's fine to promote your own product or service on Stack Exchange, *as long as*:

 - you're not doing it excessively